pfdubois/BridgeBidding/source/Glossary.rst

    level
       The number of tricks in excess of six that a bid contracts for.
 For a bid of 3♥ the level is 3 and the :term:`strain` is hearts.

+   checkback
+      A convention that asks if opener has three-card support for our major or four cards in the other major.
+See :ref:`Fourth Suit Forcing <FSF>`, :ref:`New Minor Forcing <NMF>`, and
+      :ref:`Two Way New Minor Forcing <TWNMF>`.